 Adaptation and Resilience

-As the CCTF seeks to provide information recommendations to help the Council advance adaptive management that helps ensure resilient ecosystems, fisheries, and communities, it seems wise to have working definitions of those terms.
-The IPCC definitions for “adaptation” and “resilience” and the CCTF preliminary definitions of each are provided below and included here as starting points for discussion.
-The CCTF intends to work collaboratively with stakeholders to periodically update and revise the working definitions of adaptation and resilience that underlie this workplan and Action Module work products.
+The CCTF seeks to provide information recommendations to help the Council advance adaptive management that helps ensure resilient ecosystems, fisheries, and communities.The IPCC definitions for “adaptation” and “resilience” and the CCTF preliminary definitions of each are provided below and included here as starting points for discussion.
+The CCTF intends to use a co-production of knowledge approach to periodically update and revise the working definitions of adaptation and resilience that underlie this workplan and Action Module work products.
 The CCTF will maintain evolving documents describing Adaptation and Resilience.